wp-plugins/squirrly-seo/readme.txt

 = 1.0.3 =
 * Added Support and link to dashboard in Happiness bar
 * Changed the keyword suggestion design
-* Automatically add tag with the used keyword
+* Automatically add tag with the used seo keyword

 = 1.0.2 =
 * Fixed PHP5 version check